msuchane/flac2m/README.md

 ### Requirements ###

 flac2m requires Python 3.5 or higher to run.
 It only utilizes the standard library.
 Encoders (at least one of `lame`, `oggenc` and `opusenc`) need to be installed for flac2m to be useful.

+flac2m has only been tested on Linux but can probably run on macOS if the listed encoders can be found in $PATH.